GoellNico/DefectHunters-FALL2024-SQA/REPO.md

 #### 5.c.
 Forensics
 Files altered:
 [repo_miner.py](MLForensics/MLForensics-farzana/mining/repo_miner.py)
+Note: This file was orignially called git.repo.miner.py.
+The name was altered in order to resolve issues regarding importing functions into our test file main.py.

+All logging is tested within main.py in order to isolate and run the individual functions that include logging for debugging purposes.
+This file feeds all log output into a file entitled repo_mining_forensics.log, present within the same directory as repo_mining.py.

+Additions:
 1. deleteRepo - Is about managing repository deletions for data cleanup.
 Add loggin to track deletions and errors for traceability and debugging.
 2. makeChunks - Is about dividing large lists into smaller chunks for processing.
 Add loggin to verify chunking and troubleshoot data distribution issues.
 3. cloneRepo - Is about Cloning repositories locally for analysis.
 Add loggin to monitor successful/failed cloning operations for better oversight.